 - Think about web marketing and how to drive traffic to your site.
 Use keywords to improve your search engine ranking, rather than paying a search engine optimisation (SEO) specialist to boost your online visibility.

-- Successful websites build a dialogue with customers.
-Consider user ratings or a comments facility to encourage feedback.
-It should be inexpensive and straightforward to integrate a blog into your site.
-Alternatively, creating a regular e-newsletter with special offers and details of new products will also persuade visitors to revisit your site.
+- Integrate a blog into your site or create a regular e-newsletter with special offers and details of new products to persuade visitors to revisit your site.

 Browse topics: The internet